Getting started with RPC-VMware#

 |Image-level backup and restore||All VMs and appliances in the management resource pool are backed up at an image level for a complete system backup.|

-You can choose to use additional features in your RPC-VMware cloud (some of which are optional add-ons).
+You can choose to use additional features in your RPC-VMware.
 These features include the following capabilities:

-- Deploy and manage a virtual network built on software-defined networking, where you configure switching, routing, and security on-demand.
+- Deploying and managing a virtual network built on software-defined networking, where you configure switching, routing, and security on-demand.

-- Deploy VMs onto software-defined storage, where you can control the performance and availability policies with VM granularity.
+- Deploying VMs onto software-defined storage, where you can control the performance and availability policies with VM granularity.

-- Provide quality of service and operational efficiency in your private cloud, with minimum manual effort, by leveraging software-based cloud operations and analysis services.
+- Providing Quality of Service (QoS) and operational efficiency in your private cloud with minimum manual effort by leveraging software-based cloud operations and analysis services.

 - Use cloud management services to provide your applications, VMs, and SDDC as on-demand services.